 By understanding these laws and implementing appropriate accommodations, property owners can create a supportive and inclusive living environment for all residents while also ensuring the health and safety of the community.

 Addressing hoarding is a complex and sensitive process that requires careful consideration and compassion.

-Here are some tips to help you work with people with hoarding disabilities in a way that complies with fair housing law.
+Here are some tips to help address hoarding in a way that complies with Fair Housing:

-Using a standard assessment such as those provided by the Institute for Challenging Disorganization or the International OCD Foundation can help you do an objective evaluation.
-Make sure to note specific lease and code violations.
-Use caution and be aware of potential threats to health and safety.
+- Use a standard assessment, such as those provided by the Institute for Challenging Disorganization or the International OCD Foundation, to guarantee an objective evaluation.

-You will need to understand what state and local laws apply to your specific situation, and how to apply them appropriately.
-Do not overlook the importance of getting good legal guidance when working with hoarding situations.
+- Understand what state and local laws apply to your specific situation and how to apply them appropriately.

 - Give the resident a chance to rectify the situation.